grchibi/homeiot-proxy-smallrye/README.md

 To subscribe the MQTT broker(AWS IoT Core), need to identify the client.
 You have to copy the certificates to the resource directory.
 - AmazonRootCA1.pem: AWS CA Certificate
-- [ClientCert].pem.crt: the client certificate
+- [ClientCert]-certificate.pem.crt: the client certificate
-- [ClientCert].pem.key: the private key for the client certificate
+- [ClientCert]-private.pem.key: the private key for the client certificate

 ## Modify the application's property file